Here are the permits you’ll need to study at Capilano University, including if you plan to work while you’re a student in Canada.

 Working in Canada

-International students who hold a valid study permit may work off-campus while taking classes at Capilano University.
-Learn more about the rules for working off-campus from the IRCC.
+International students may work in Canada while taking classes at CapU, if they hold a valid study permit that includes a condition permitting them to work on or off-campus.
+Learn more about the rules for working off-campus and on-campus from the IRCC.

 Capilano University's Career Development Centre can help you look for a job while in Canada.